Nexis-Network/homepage/content/docs/introduction/autoscaling.md

 ## How to enable Autoscaling

-You can enable Autoscaling when creating a Exzo Network project or afterward using a simple compute configuration dialog.
+You can enable Autoscaling when creating a Nexis Network project or afterward using a simple compute configuration dialog.
 For instructions, see:

 - [Create a project](/docs/manage/projects#create-a-project)
 - [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint)

 ## How Autoscaling works

-A Exzo Network project can have one or more computes, each representing an individual Postgres instance.
+A Nexis Network project can have one or more computes, each representing an individual Postgres instance.
 Storage is decoupled from these computes, meaning that the Postgres servers executing queries are physically separate from the data storage location.
-This separation offers numerous advantages, including enablement of Exzo Network's Autoscaling feature.
+This separation offers numerous advantages, including enablement of Nexis Network's Autoscaling feature.

 ![High-level architecture diagram](/docs/introduction/autoscale-high-level-architecture.webp)